bellabf/bellabf/README.md

 - 👋 Hi, I’m @bellabf or @bisnotforbella on twitter
-- 🌱 A biologist trying to squeeze out the answers of biological phenomena using every possible analytical tool under my belt, from math to artificial intelligence.
 -  I'm interested in data visualization, open science, responsible machine learning, and computer vision.

 <!---